ovh/cds/docs/content/workflows/pipelines/requirements/worker-model/_index.md

 ### Types

-There are 3 types of worker models:
+There are 4 types of worker models:

  * Docker images, see [how to create a worker model docker]({{< relref "workflows/pipelines/requirements/worker-model/docker/_index.md" >}})
  * Openstack images, see [how to create a worker model openstack]({{< relref "workflows/pipelines/requirements/worker-model/openstack.md" >}})
  * VSphere images, see [how to create a worker model VSphere]({{< relref "workflows/pipelines/requirements/worker-model/vsphere.md" >}})
+ * Host worker models, which is a worker launched on the same host than the hatchery, we don't recommend to use this in production.

 ### Behavior